Steller's sea eagle: Taxonomy

 This species was described initially as Aquila pelagica by Prussian naturalist Peter Simon Pallas, in 1811.
 The species name is the Ancient Greek pelagos, "the open sea/ocean".
 Dutch naturalist Coenraad Jacob Temminck named it Falco leucopterus, "white winged eagle", in 1824, and Heinrich von Kittlitz called it Falco imperator in 1832.
 George Robert Gray moved the species into the genus Haliaeetus in 1849.

-"Steller's sea eagle" has been designated the official name by the International Ornithologists' Union (IOC).
+"Steller's sea eagle" has been designated the official name by the International Ornithologists' Union (IOU).
 It is named after the German naturalist, Georg Wilhelm Steller.
 It also is known as Steller's fish eagle, Pacific sea eagle, or white-shouldered eagle.
 In Russian, the eagle has been called morskoi orel (sea eagle), pestryi morskoi orel (mottled sea eagle), or beloplechii orlan (white-shouldered eagle).
 In Japanese, it is called ō-washi (large eagle or great eagle).
 In Korean, the eagle is called chamsuri (true eagle).
 In Mandarin, it is called hǔtóu hǎidiāo (tiger-headed sea eagle).

-A 1996 analysis of the cytochrome b gene of mitochondrial DNA showed that Steller's sea eagles diverged from a lineage that gave rise to the bald eagle and white-tailed eagle around 3-4 million years ago.
-All three of these species have yellow eyes, beaks, and talons, unlike their next-closest relative, Pallas's fish eagle.
+A 1996 analysis of the cytochrome b gene of mitochondrial DNA showed that Steller's sea eagles diverged from a lineage that gave rise to the bald eagle (Haliaeetus leucocephalus) and white-tailed eagle (H. albicilla) around three to four million years ago.
+All three of these species have yellow eyes, beaks, and talons, unlike their next-closest relative, Pallas's fish eagle (H. leucoryphus).

 H. pelagicus is monotypic, although a dubious subspecies has been named; H. p. niger.
 The latter name was given to the population that lacked white feathers except for the tail, and may have resided all year in Korea.
-Last seen in 1968 and long believed to be extinct, a female matching H. p. niger in appearance was hatched in captivity in Tierpark Berlin (Germany) in 2001.
+Last seen in 1968 and long believed to be extinct, a female matching H. p. niger in appearance was hatched in captivity in the Bayerischen Jagdfalkenhof (Germany) in 2001 and subsequently transferred to Tierpark Berlin.
 Both her parents had typical coloration, indicating that H. p. niger is an extremely rare dark morph rather than a valid subspecies, as had been suggested earlier.
 One of the offspring of the dark Berlin female, a male hatched in 2014 that now lives in Skandinavisk Dyrepark (Denmark), also is a dark morph.